syncfusion-content/js-api-docs/api/js/ejGrid.md

 {:#members:filtersettings-filteredcolumns-field}

 Gets or sets a value that indicates whether to define the field name of the column to be filter.

+### filterSettings.filteredColumns.matchCase `Boolean`
+{:#members:filtersettings-filteredcolumns-matchcase}

+Gets or sets a value that indicates whether to define the matchCase of given value to be filter.

 ### filterSettings.filteredColumns.operator `enum`
 {:#members:filtersettings-filteredcolumns-operator}